rust-unofficial/patterns/patterns/interpreter.md

 S -> ()
 ```

-So, in order to generate a string with balanced parentheses we
+So, in order to generate a string with balanced parentheses we repeatedly apply
-repeatedly apply production rules.
-For example, to derive `()()` we apply the following rules
+production rules.
+For example, to derive `()()` we apply the following rules:

 ```ignore
 S -> SS -> ()(S) -> ()()
 ```

-Next, let's define a context free grammar
+Next, let's define a context free grammar for a set of expressions over
-for a set of expressions over `0,...,9, +,-,*,/,(,)`, where
+`0,...,9, +,-,*,/,(,)`, where

 - terminal symbols: `0,...,9, +,-,*,/,(,)`
 - nonterminal symbols: `exp, term, factor`